FScirE/EmoSoft/manual.md

 This file handles finding the function from it's line number.
 This is used with the eye-tracker.
 So that if we are looking at line 36, we can know that line 36 is in the function xxx.
 This is done by generating an AST (abstract syntax tree) then parsing through the nodes until we find the correct function.
 Each function has a size and start value so we know which lines are in which functions.
 This data is written to `fullDictionaryFile.txt` file in order to access it later from JavaScript when generating the evaluation screen.

 ## Known bugs
-- B.1 When having a long session (over 1 hour) the max tokens by GPT is reached.
+- B.1 When having a long session (over ~3 hours) the max tokens by GPT is reached.
 I.e we send to much input to the AI.

-- B.2 Show evaluate page button in UI not always working.
-Sometimes only opens empty tab.
+- B.2 Loading evaluation page in UI not always working.
+Sometimes only opens empty tab (very rare).

-- B.3 If you open a new "page/window", like settings, while in a session, the session ends and you cause the program to work in an unintended way.
+- B.3 If you open a new "page/window", like settings, while in a session, the session ends as the webview resets and you cause the program to work in an unintended way.

-- B.4 If the python code you are writing is not compilable at the time when the AST is generated, the read function program crashes and will not be able to read what function you are looking at, at that tiime.
+- B.4 If the python code you are writing is not compilable at the time when the AST is generated, the read function program crashes and will not be able to read what function you are looking at, at that time.
 As soon as it is compilable it will resume working.

 - B.5 We have not successfully run our extension on a device with macOS and M-series chip.
 Only limited attempts have been done with a M1 mac which were not successful.

+- B.6 The eyetracker line interpretation only works for some specific resolutions and sizes of screens (1980x1080 17.3" with 30 lines visible is optimal), not exactly a bug but something that should be changed.